Stocks lose more ground on fears a recession may be looming

-NEW YORK (AP) — Good news on the economy remains bad news for Wall Street, and stocks are falling sharply Friday on worries a still-strong U.S jobs market may actually make a recession more likely.
+NEW YORK (AP) — Good news on the economy remains bad news for Wall Street, as stocks fell sharply Friday on worries a still-strong U.S jobs market may actually make a recession more likely.

+The S&P 500 ended 2.8% lower after briefly dropping 3.3% as traders weighed a government report showing employers hired more workers last month than economists expected.
+The Dow Jones Industrial Average fell 2.1% and the Nasdaq composite lost 3.8%.

 “The employment situation is still good and that might be a little frustrating to the Fed,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “The Fed thinks we need more people unemployed in order to make sure inflation comes down and stays down.”

-They had recovered a bit early this week in a powerful but short-lived rally after some investors squinted hard enough at some weaker-than-expected economic data to suggest the Fed may take it easier on rate hikes.
+The major indexes managed to notch a gain for the week, thanks to a powerful but short-lived rally Monday and Tuesday after some investors squinted hard enough at some weaker-than-expected economic data to suggest the Fed may take it easier on rate hikes.
 But Friday’s jobs report may have dashed such hopes for a “pivot” by the Fed.
 It's a pattern that has been repeated several times this year.

+“For for a lot of this a year, there really has been a degree of false optimism among many investors that the Fed would would tap the brakes and pivot sooner than they’ve been telling us they will for quite some time," Bill Merz, head of capital market research at U.S. Bank Wealth Management.

+"The market is increasingly coming to terms with, albeit gradually, that the Fed is highly unlikely to pivot in the near-term as some have been hoping for.”

 Employers added 263,000 jobs last month.
 That’s a slowdown from the hiring pace of 315,000 in July, but it’s still more than the 250,000 that economists expected.